Bonus material: Download Marketing Positioning Checklist.

-We operate in a world of exponentially growing competition, flood of desperate marketing attempts causing content blindness and a slow death of cold outreach.
+We operate in a world of exponentially growing competition, a flood of desperate marketing attempts causing content blindness, and the slow death of cold outreach.

 There is little room left for undifferentiated, me-too businesses.

-In this guide, you learned a proven step-by-step framework to update your positioning so you stand out and become a natural choice to your best clients.
+In this guide, you learned a proven step-by-step framework to update your positioning so you stand out and become a natural choice for your best clients.